zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}priority is an integer defining the relative importance of this column compared to others.
+    <dd>priority is an integer defining the relative importance of this column compared to others.
 Lower numbers are considered higher priority.
-Columns that may be omitted in limited space scenarios should be given a priority greater than 0.{{% /md %}}</dd>
+Columns that may be omitted in limited space scenarios should be given a priority greater than 0.</dd>

     <dt class="property-optional"
             title="Optional">